pgeu/pgeu-system/docs/confreg/sponsors.md

    slug-style lowercase version of the name)

 Cost
-:  Price for this level (excluding VAT if VAT is used)
+:  Price for this level (excluding VAT if VAT is used).
+If a cost of 0 is entered, no invoice will be generated for this level, and all confirmation will be handled manually (this is not supported for levels that are instant buy).

 Available for signup
 :  Whether this level is currently enabled for signup.